Frequently Asked Questions

 Is a Pathway required for a student graduate?

-No, but the Medford School District believes that by choosing a pathway, students will be much more engaged in their entire high school experience, better prepared for their futures and more likely to graduate with an understanding of their knowledge, skills and abilities.
+No, but Medford School District believes that by choosing a pathway, students will be much more engaged in their entire high school experience, better prepared for their futures, and more likely to graduate with an understanding of their knowledge, skills, and abilities.

-Is it required that students work in these industries while in high school?
+Are students required to work in these industries while in high school?

 Have you thought about collaborating with local trade organizations and/or community colleges?